Rajendra015170/Openflow/default/README.md

-This repi mainly for to store openflow pipelines parameters in github as version control.
+This repo mainly for to store openflow pipelines parameters in github as version control.